thisalmadu/ReDI/README.md

 - [Project Description](#project-description)

-#project-descriptioin
+##Project Descriptioin

-A basic binary classification model and an advanced classification model is used for the prediction of  and their accuracy and performance is measured at the end
+A basic binary classification model and an advanced classification model is used for the prediction of  and their accuracy and performance is measured at the end.

   * Source of the data - https://www.kaggle.com/competitions/titanic/data
   * First basic model with logistic regression